 The Spinner – The Best Steelhead Lure

-If this lure is fished well it can be the best steelhead lure in both great lakes rivers and in west coast rivers.
+If this lure is fished well, it can be the best steelhead lure on both the great lakes steelhead rivers and the west coast steelhead rivers.

 How To Use A Spinner For Steelhead?

-Both aggressive and less aggressive fish may strike out at a slow-moving spinner whereas a fast spinner may only get the most aggressive fish to feed, and that may mean less fish for you at the end of the day.
+Both aggressive and less aggressive steelhead may strike out at a slow-moving spinner, whereas a fast spinner may only get the most aggressive fish to feed, which may mean fewer fish for you at the end of the day.

 The exception to this is that if you feel like the fish are very aggressive and will hit the faster retrieve, it may be better to use a faster retrieve because you can make more casts, cover more water, and therefore you should catch more fish.

-Guide Tip – The biggest mistake I see anglers do is to not cover the water very well, they aimlessly cast all over the place when they should be fan casting and covering the water systematically covering every foot of the spot they are fishing.
+They aimlessly cast all over the place when they should be fan casting and covering the water systematically and covering every foot of the spot they are fishing.

-The difference between an angler covering the entire spot systematically compared to an angler casting aimlessly is sometimes 10 to 1 sometimes.
+The difference between an angler covering the entire spot systematically compared to an angler casting aimlessly is sometimes 10 to 1.

 What Size Spinners Are Best For Steelhead?

-I prefer to use sizes 3 and 4 for most river conditions and will start with a size 3 first and work up to a size 4 or even size 5 to see what the steelhead wants.
+The best sized spinner for steelhead are sizes 3 and 4 spinners for most river conditions and will start with a size 3 first and then work up to a size 4 or even size 5 to see what the steelhead wants.
 If they steelhead hit a size 3 or 4 right off the bat, I will just leave it on and fish it hard.

-Under dirtier water conditions I will often go to the bigger spinner first, which could be up to a size 5 and under low and clear water conditions I will sometimes start with a size 2 spinner and work up to a size 3 or 4.
+Under dirtier water conditions, I will often go to the bigger spinner first, which could be up to a size 5, and under low and clear water conditions, I will sometimes start with a size 2 spinner and work up to a size 3 or 4.

 What Is The Best Spinner Colors For Steelhead

-My go-to spinner color on clear or green water is to start with a silver blade spinner that has a silver body or colored body first.
+The best color for steelhead spinners color on clear or slightly greenish-colored water is a silver blade spinner that has a silver body or colored body.
 See picture.

-If the steelhead don’t eat the silver color I will start to rotate through colors trying to find out which color they want.
+If the steelhead doesn’t eat the silver color I will start to rotate through colors trying to find out which color they want.

-After the silver color, I will try a gold blade spinner, and if that doesn’t seem to work I will go to chartreuse, pink, black and orange blades to try to determine what it is that they want.
+After the silver color, I will try a gold blade spinner next, and if that doesn’t seem to work I will go to chartreuse, pink, black and orange blades to try to determine what it is that they want.

-For night time lure fishing I also prefer very loud spinners and my best color is usually black.
-The clack silhouette seams to stand out and is easy for them to find.
+For nighttime lure fishing, I also prefer very loud spinners and my best color is usually black.
+The black silhouette seems to stand out and is easy for them to find.

 Single Hook Or Treble Hook Spinners For Steelhead

-I tend to use a single hook most of the time for a few good reasons.
+I tend to use a single hook on my spinners most of the time for a few good reasons.

-First, I like to get my spinner down to the fish and I find that the single hook doesn’t hook up as much as a treble hook and therefore I don’t lose as many lures.
+First, I like to get my spinner down to the fish, and I find that the single hook doesn’t hook up on the bottom as much as a treble hook does, and therefore I don’t lose as many lures.

-A big single hook seems to hook as many fish as a treble hook due to the larger gape but the single hook doesn’t do as much damage to a fish that you plan on releasing.
-Treble hooks can also be a nightmare when they get tangled in the net but the single hooks are not so bad because the hook is usually in the fishes’ mouth.
+A large single hook seems to hook as many fish as a treble hook due to the larger gape, but the single hook doesn’t do as much damage to a fish that you plan on releasing.
+Treble hooks can also be a nightmare when they get tangled in the net but the single hooks are not so bad because the hook is usually in the fish’s mouth.

 Prevent Line Twist With Spinners

-I have been a big fan of Vibrax spinners fr many species including steelhead, salmon, trout, bass, pike, and even musky and it’s all because of the amount of vibration that these sinners produce below the water.
+I have been a big fan of Vibrax spinners for many species including steelhead, salmon, trout, bass, pike, and even musky and it’s all because of the amount of vibration that these sinners produce below the water.

 When night fishing the Vibrax lure even vibrates so much that I can feel when the lure is close to the tip of my rod tip before it hits my rod tip.

-I also like that Vibrax spinners come in a fast deep water design and a normal or slower water design and that they have a tone of great colors.
+I also like that Vibrax spinners come in a fast deep water model and a normal or slower water model and that they have a tone of great colors to choose from.

 The KwikFish Is One Of The Best Steelhead Lures

-The Kwikfish lure has been one of my most productive and best lures for steelhead in all kinds of water conditions and is still my favorites steelhead lure in cold water.
+The Kwikfish lure has been one of my most productive and steelhead lures in all kinds of water conditions and is still my favorite steelhead lure in cold water.

-The Kwikfish lure has been around for a long time and is still one of the best lures for steelhead for great lakes and west coast steelhead that I know of.
+The Kwikfish lure has been around for a long time and it’s still one of the best steelhead lures for great lakes and west coast steelhead.

 How To Fish A Kwikfish For Steelhead

-What makes this lure so good is the action and the ability to move it slowly.
-This lure has a crazy back and forth wide wobble that drive fish crazy.
+What makes this lure so good is the action it has and the ability to move it slowly through the water.
+This lure has a crazy back and forth wide wobble that drives fish crazy.
 Both aggressive and neutral fish will smash this lure when it’s wobbling in their face.

 I fish this lure similar to the way I fish spinners with an across and slightly downriver angle and with a super slow retrieve as it swings across the pool.
 Working the lure deep and moving it 3 feet down each time I cast will cover the water well.

-If I hit bottom I simply lift my tip up a couple feet to keep it just over their heads.
-If I hit bottom again I lift the rod tip even higher.
+If I hit bottom, I simply lift my tip up a couple of feet to keep it just over their heads.
+If I hit bottom again, I lift the rod tip even higher.

-Be careful not to reel this lure to fast as in tend to run sideways and come up if you do.
-Keep it low and slow!
+Be careful not to reel this lure too fast as it tends to run sideways and will come up to the surface if you do.
+Keep it low and keep it slow!

-If one color doesn’t work, start rotating through colors until you find a color that work for you.
+If one color doesn’t work, start rotating through colors until you find a color that works for you.

 The Best Kwikfish Colors For Steelhead?

-This lure comes in a bunch of great color and color combinations, and I have a few favorites that work really well for me.
+This lure comes in a bunch of great colors and color combinations, and I have a few favorites that work really well for me.

-For low and clear water conditions I will use more natural colors like the Rainbow Trout, or the MJ-Black-Holo Glitter pattern which is my best color even in bigger water, but silvers and golds can sometimes be good in lower clear water too since these colors can resemble bait fish or small trout and salmon.
+For low and clear water conditions, I will use more natural colors like the Rainbow Trout, or the MJ-Black-Holo Glitter pattern which is my best color even in bigger water.
+Silvers and golds can sometimes be good in lower clear water too since these colors can resemble bait fish or small trout and salmon.
 Just make sure you use the right sizes.

-For dirty water I like to go with a larger 4 to 5-inch size in chartreuse, and silver or a combination of silver and bright florescent colors.
+For dirty water, I like to go with a larger 4 to 5-inch size in chartreuse, and silver, or a combination of silver and bright fluorescent colors.

 I tend to rotate through all my colors and sizes until I find out what they want.

-This means if I started with a shiny color like silver, my second color I might go straight to a black or very dark color and if that doesn’t work maybe then switch to something very bright and weird like chartreuse or orange.
+This means if I started with a shiny color like silver, my second color I might go straight to a black or very dark color, and if that doesn’t work, maybe switch to something very bright and weird like chartreuse or orange.

 The Best Kwikfish Sizes For Steelhead?